 5. Lemon Juice

-Fill up a spray bottle and douse all the affected plants.
-This solution is safe to use on your plants and will help keep the mites at bay.
+Finally, fill a spray bottle with the solution and spray all the affected plants.
+This solution is safe for your plants and will help keep these pests at bay.

 6. Natural Predators

-Beneficial insects like ladybugs, minute pirate bugs, and lacewings will prey on spider mites.
+Beneficial insects, such as ladybugs, minute pirate bugs, and lacewings, will prey on spider mites.
 Predatory mites are also helpful in this way.

 7. Neem Oil

-For the recipe, combine two tablespoons of neem oil, one teaspoon of liquid soap, and a gallon of water.
+Combine two tablespoons of neem oil, one teaspoon of liquid soap, and 1 gallon of water for the recipe.
 Shake well and spray your plants.

 8. Diatomaceous Earth (DE)

-DE is an effective control home remedy for killing spider mites on houseplants and outdoor plants.
-It also works great at controlling many other garden pests.
+Food-grade DE is an effective home remedy for killing spider mites on houseplants.
+It also works well for controlling a variety of other garden pests.

-Diatomaceous earth causes a dehydrating effect that will kill these pests if they come in contact with it.
-It is very effective in the larval and adult stages, but you will need to repeat applications after watering or rainfall.
+Diatomaceous earth has a dehydrating effect that kills these pests if they come into contact with it.
+It is very effective in the larval and adult stages.

 9. Hot Pepper Spray